steve1029/steve1029/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hi, I'm DongGun Lee, a researcher working at LG innotek.
+Hi, I'm DongGun Lee, a researcher working at LG Innotek.
 I am interested in developing new computational methodologies to solve complex problems in physics based on deep mathematical understanding.
-The problems I am interested in usually involves high-performance computing technique such as parallel computing and GPU acceleration.
+The problems I am interested in usually involve high-performance computing technologies such as parallel computing and GPU acceleration.
 <!-- Currently, I'm looking for a postdoctoral position in USA. -->